Komagataella: Industrial applications

-P. pastoris have been used in several kinds of biotech industries, such as pharmaceutical industry.
+Komagataella have been used in several kinds of biotech industries, such as pharmaceutical industry.
 All the applications are based on its feature of expressing proteins.

 Biotherapeutic production

-In the last few years, Pichia pastoris had been used for the production of over 500 types of biotherapeutics, such as IFNγ.
+In the last few years, Komagataella had been used for the production of over 500 types of biotherapeutics, such as IFNγ.
 At the beginning, one drawback of this protein expression system is the over-glycosylation with high density of mannose structure, which is a potential cause of immunogenicity.
 In 2006, a research group managed to create a new strain called YSH597.
 This strain can express erythropoietin in its normal glycosylation form, by exchanging the enzymes responsible for the fungal type glycosylation, with the mammalian homologs.
 Thus, the altered glycosylation pattern allowed the protein to be fully functional.

-Enzyme production for food industry
+Enzyme production

-In food industries, like brewery and bake house, Pichia pastoris is used to produce different kinds of enzymes, as processing aids and food additives, with many functions.
-For example, some enzymes produced by genetically modified Pichia pastoris can keep the bread soft.
+In food industries, like brewery and bake house, Komagataella is used to produce different kinds of enzymes, as processing aids and food additives, with many functions.
+For example, some enzymes produced by genetically modified Komagataella can keep the bread soft.
 Meanwhile, in beer, enzymes could be used to lower the alcohol concentration.
+Recombinant phospholipase C can degum high-phosphorus oils by breaking down phospholipids.

+In animal feed, K. phaffi-produced phytase is used to break down phytic acid, an antinutrient.